unleashit/npm-library/packages/login/readme.md

 ### Social Logins

 Adding social logins is easy.
-Simply include them as children and they will display under the main login with a nice separator.
-You must supply the buttons themselves, but for something fast and nice I recommend `react-social-login-buttons`.
+Simply include them as children and they will display (by default) under the main login with a nice separator.

 ```typescript jsx
 import {